 Fees and charges

-What you have to pay enter Residential Aged Care: costs explained Most of the costs associated with entering Residential Aged Care is paid and subsidised by the Australian Government.
+What you have to pay entering Residential Aged Care: Most of the costs associated with entering Residential Aged Care is paid and subsidised by the Australian Government.
 However, as with most aged care services, you may be asked to contribute to the cost of your care.

-Here is a overview of the costs you may be asked to pay depending on your financial situation.
+Here is an overview of the costs you may be asked to pay depending on your financial situation.

 A basic daily fee is used to contribute towards your day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
 Everyone entering an aged care home can be asked to pay this fee.

 The current rate (from 20/09/17) for the maximum basic daily fee for new residents (including respite residents) is up to $49.42 per day.
 This rate increases on 20 March and 20 September each year in line with changes to the Age Pension.

 All our residents receive above average levels of meals, services, staffing and activities.
 This forms part of our Maroba Advantage Package for which there is an additional daily fee for all residents.

 As a community service, Maroba pays this fee for our fully supported/fully low means residents.
 Our Maroba Advantage services are listed in full and detailed with your resident agreement and can be discussed with you by our friendly team

 How is the basic daily fee rate worked out?

 For new residents, the maximum basic daily fee is 85% of the single person rate of the basic Age Pension.